-- A contemporary styled dormer may be located within the rear roof plane of the principal C21 - c) the provisions of C6, C7, C8 and C9 are met.
-C) the provisions of C6, C7, C8 and C9 are met.
-C22 More than one dormer may be located within the rear slope of the principal roof former subject to: a) the width of the roof being greater than 6m; b) each dormer being identical in type size overall; - c) the height of each dormer complying with C12 to C15; - d) the provisions of C6, C7, C8 and C9 being met; and - e) consideration of the impact on the significance of the acjoining properties and on the streetscape.
+- C21 A contemporary styled dormer may be located within the rear roof plane of the principal roof form of an infill building where: - a) there would be no impact or negligible impact on the heritage significance of the adjoining buildings and on the significance of the heritage conservation area; - b) the proportions comply with C10 or C11, and C12 to C15; and - c) the provisions of C6, C7, C8 and C9 are met. - C22 More than one dormer may be located within the rear slope of the principal roof form subject to: - a) the width of the roof being greater than 6m; - b) each dormer being identical in type, size and no greater than 1200mm maximum width overall;

+- c) the height of each dormer complying with C12 to C15; - d) the provisions of C6, C7, C8 and C9 being met; and - e) consideration of the impact on the significance of the adjoining properties and on the streetscape.